Aliases for VTN Gene

 GeneCards Summary for VTN Gene

 VTN (Vitronectin) is a Protein Coding gene.
-Diseases associated with VTN include colonic disease and haemophilus influenzae.
-Among its related pathways are PI3K-Akt signaling pathway and Proteoglycans in cancer.
+Diseases associated with VTN include glanzmann thrombasthenia and lateral sinus thrombosis.
+Among its related pathways are Degradation of the extracellular matrix and Complement and coagulation cascades.
 GO annotations related to this gene include heparin binding and scavenger receptor activity.
 An important paralog of this gene is ENSG00000273171.

 UniProtKB/Swiss-Prot for VTN Gene